mbrezu/Shovel/ShovelVmSpec.md

 ### Required Primitives

-'Required primitives' are present in all Shovel VM implementations and provide basic functionality for Shript programs (e.g. arithmetic operators, string functions etc.).
+'Required primitives' are present in all Shovel VM implementations and provide basic functionality for ShovelScript programs (e.g. arithmetic operators, string functions etc.).
 They are considered 'safe' (they cannot access state other than what is passed to them as arguments) and they can only harm the environment by 'denial of service'